 You should pay your fines as soon as possible.
 This can be done by cash or eftpos at the Level 2 Library Services Desk in the Central Library or online.

 See also Library Fines, Fees and Charges.

 The High Demand Collection contains Library items that are expected to be in high demand for a short period of time.

-You can issue the book yourself by using the self-issue machine in the High Demand Collection room, all you need to do is follow the on-screen instructions on the machine.
+You can issue the book yourself by using the self-issue machine.
+All you need to do is follow the on-screen instructions on the machine.